openstack/puppet-designate/README.md

 **What the designate module affects:**

-* [Designate](http://docs.openstack.org/developer/designate/), the DNS service for Openstack.
+* [Designate](http://docs.openstack.org/developer/designate/), the DNS service for OpenStack.

 ### Installing designate